Face Up (album): Critical reception

 According to the Huddersfield Daily Examiner, the album is a "fine mix of uplifting dance, sugar-coated harmonies, strings, brass and songwriting that's as strong as ever.
 The top track is '8-3-1.'"
 The newspaper also wrote that "this is Stansfield at her best, who said herself: 'I think it is only fair to put a record out once you have a great collection of songs together, which is exactly what I feel about Face Up.'"
+Yong Shu Hoong of MTV Asia considered the album a disappointment, noting that while her soulful vocals shone on tracks like "How Could You?" and "I've Got Something Better," much of the material, including "Candy" and "I'm Coming To Get You," was uninspired and failed to match the quality of her earlier hits.